renatosuero/vimschool/content/basics/navigatingext.md

 | **zb**  | Move the screen to the bottom of the window       |

-Let's think, how many times we open a file and see that we need to change the last lines, but the editor open in the first line.
+Let's think, how many times we open a file and see that we need to change the last lines, but the editor opens in the first line.
 For us Vim users this isn't a problem, because we have some keys to help us.

  Key     | Description                                       |
 |--------|---------------------------------------------------|